heysokam/nfx/readme.md

 This is wildly imprecise under such cases, but result will be the same everytime.

 If you require avoiding [over/under]flow checks, there are some alternative operators for them.

+---

+### Why I changed Pure Nim to be my auxiliary programming language, instead of being my primary focus
+> _Important:_
+> _This reason is very personal, and it is exclusively about using Nim in a manual-memory-management context._
+> _Nim is great as it is, and the GC performance is so optimized that it's barely noticeable that it is there._
+> _That's why I still think Nim is the best language for projects where a GC'ed workflow makes more sense._

+Nim with `--mm:none` was always my ideal language.
+But its clear that the GC:none feature (albeit niche) is only provided as a sidekick, and not really maintained as a core feature.

+I tried to get Nim to behave correctly with `--mm:none` for months and months.
+It takes an absurd amount of unnecessary effort to get it to a basic default state.

+And I'm not talking about the lack of GC removing half of the nim/std library because of nim's extensive use of seq/string in its stdlib.
+I'm talking about features that shouldn't even be allowed to exist at all in a gc:none context, because they leak memory and create untrackable bugs.
+_(eg: exceptions, object variants, dynamically allocated types, etc etc)_

+After all of that effort, and seeing how futile it was, I gave up on `--mm:none` completely.
+It would take a big amount of effort patching nim itself so that these issues are no longer there.
+And, sadly, based on experience, I'm not confident in my ability to communicate with Nim's leadership to do such work myself.

+This setback led me to consider other alternatives, including Zig or Pure C.
+But, in the end, I decided that from now on I will be programming with my [MinC](https://github.com/heysokam/minc) source-to-source language/compiler instead.

+As such, I will be deprecating most of my `n*dk` libraries.
+And I will be creating my engine's devkit with MinC instead.